5 Things to Do If No One is Reading Your Blog

-You’re hearing it everywhere: as a wedding vendor who wants to connect with new clients, you have to blog.
+You’re hearing it everywhere: as a business owner who wants to improve their SEO, you have to blog.
 But… what if you’re blogging, and you feel like no one is reading it?

 Blogging can feel like a waste of time and effort if you’re spending hours coming up with ideas, crafting thoughtful paragraphs, finding the right images, and then hearing crickets after pressing publish.

 So what do you do if you feel like no one is reading your blog posts?
 Here are five ideas for how to move forward and get more views.

 Is no one reading your posts… or do you just feel that way because you aren’t getting a flood of likes and comments?

 The only way to know for sure is to check your website analytics (just another reason you need to have Google Analytics installed).

 Here’s how you check how many views each page (and post) on your website is getting: